tc39/proposal-pattern-matching/README.md

 With that in mind, and also with the extremely contentious nature, we would only pursue this if we saw strong support for it.

+### Default Values

+Destructuring can supply a default value with `= <expr>` which is used when a key isn't present.
+Is this useful for pattern matching?

+Optional keys seem reasonable;
+right now they'd require duplicating the pattern like `{a, b} | {a}`
+(`b` will be bound to undefined in the RHS if not present).

+Do we need/want full defaulting?
+Does it complicate the syntax to much to have arbitrary JS expressions there, without anything like wrapper characters to distinguish it from surrounding patterns?

+This would bring us into closer alignment with destructuring, which is nice.

 ### Dedicated renaming syntax

 Right now, to bind a value in the middle of a pattern